Project Management: The People Pitfall

 Today, more than ever before, firms need to be investing in Project Management training.
 There is a clear need within the industry to invest in project management training as well as developing your own project management standards and processes.
 It’s an investment that will impact project performance and, most likely, your bottom line.
 The 2018 Deltek AE Clarity report indicates that only 47% of firms are using a formal project management process for 75% or more of their projects.
 39% of the firms responding report that less than one-quarter of their project leaders have had formal project management training.

 However, is Project Management training the only thing your firm should focus on?
-To fully develop a Best Practices approach to Project Management within your firm there are three key components to focus on; People, Processes, and Technology.
+To fully develop the Best Practices approach to Project Management within your firm, there are three key components to focus on; People, Processes, and Technology.

 1. Develop a Formal and Documented Description of the Project Manager Role(s) Within Your Firm.

 Whether it’s internal or a new hire, the first step in finding the right people is to develop a formal, documented description of what the role of a Project Manager would look like within your firm.
 This description should include responsibilities, education and experience requirements, technical competencies, and leadership competencies.
 Also, it should consist of a general overview or “mission” statement such as this one:

 “Project manager is responsible for the direction, coordination, implementation, executive, control, and completion of projects while remaining aligned with strategy, commitments, and goals of the organization.”

 Keep in mind that you may require more than one defined role; for example, your firm may have both Project Managers and Senior Project Managers.

 2. Define the Path Within Your Organization to Become a Project Manager.